nashbio/policies/source/sections/10-facility_access_policy.md

 # 10. Facility Access Policy

 NashBio works with Subcontractors to assure restriction of physical access to systems used as part of the NashBio Platform.
 NashBio and its Subcontractors control access to the physical buildings/facilities that house these systems/applications, or in which NashBio workforce members operate, in accordance to the HIPAA Security Rule 164.310 and its implementation specifications.
 Physical Access to all of NashBio facilities is limited to only those authorized in this policy.
-In an effort to safeguard ePHI from unauthorized access, tampering, and theft, access is allowed to areas only to those persons authorized to be in them and with escorts for unauthorized persons.
+In an effort to safeguard subject data from unauthorized access, tampering, and theft, access is allowed to areas only to those persons authorized to be in them and with escorts for unauthorized persons.
 All workforce members are responsible for reporting an incident of unauthorized visitor and/or unauthorized access to NashBio's facility.

-Of note, NashBio does not have ready access to ePHI, it provides cloud-based, compliant infrastructure to covered entities and business associates.
+Of note, NashBio severely restricts access to ePHI only to compliant, cloud-based systems.
+During normal business operations, analysts only use cloud-based toolkits for the analysis and application of de-identified subject data.
 NashBio does not physically house any systems used by its Platform in NashBio facilities.
 Physical security of our Platform servers is outlined [in §1.4](#1.4-nashbio-organizational-concepts).

+Also of note, all physical office locations of Nashbio are designated as remote offices.
+No sensitive information is stored within physical media on local workstations.
+All workstation hard drives are encrypted by default.

 ## 10.1 Applicable Standards